pulumi/terraform-provider-aws/website/docs/r/appmesh_virtual_node.html.markdown

 * Replace the `backends` attribute of the `spec` object with one or more `backend` configuration blocks, setting `virtual_service_name` to the name of the service.

-The Terraform state associated with existing resources will automatically be migrated.
+The state associated with existing resources will automatically be migrated.

 ## Example Usage